Markers¶

 the CRD, the consumer of the custom resource gets the added benefit by being

-against their resource and having documentation
+able to run kubectl explain against their resource and having documentation

 right at their fingertips without having to navigate to API documentation in